Updated: June 22, 2026

 Photo by Berke Citak on Unsplash

-It’s important to recognize that each platform has a distinct culture.
-Repurposing content doesn’t mean pushing the exact same thing everywhere.
-Instead, your core idea needs to be translated so that it resonates with what each platform’s users expect:
+If you’ve spent time on them, you’ve probably noticed that each platform has its own distinct culture.
+This means that your posts probably won’t perform well if you’re pushing the exact same thing everywhere.
+Instead, customize it so that it resonates with what each platform’s users expect:

 Instagram Reels/Stories: Short visual bursts or quote overlays; highly visual and quick